 Indigenous Student & Indigenous Research Awards

 1. New Sun Graduate Bursaries

 Established in 2008 by Joy Harvie Maclaren (BSC ’44, LLD ” McGill University).
-Joy was born in Calgary in 1922 and is a passionate supporter and advocate of Aboriginal and Inuit peoples.
-Continuing the legacy of her father, who was given the honorary title of “Old Sun” in 1962 by the Blackfoot nation in Alberta, Joy was given the name “New Sun” by elders from three Aboriginal tribes; the Blackfoot nation in Alberta, the Mohawk nation in Akwasasne, Quebec, and the Ojibway in Ontario.
-A special naming ceremony was held at Carleton University’s Alumni Park in 1993 to recognize Joy’s commitment to promoting aboriginal culture and education across Canada.
-By establishing the New Sun bursaries for Canadian First Nations students, Joy is continuing her father’s tradition of supporting the further education of Canadian First Nation people’s in universities across Canada.
+Joy was born in Calgary in 1922 and is a passionate supporter and advocate of Indigenous peoples.
+Continuing the legacy of her father, who was given the honorary title of “Old Sun” in 1962 by the Blackfoot nation in Alberta, Joy was given the name “New Sun” by Elders from three Indigenous communities; the Blackfoot nation in Alberta, the Mohawk nation in Akwasasne, Quebec, and the Ojibway in Ontario.
+A special naming ceremony was held at Carleton University’s Alumni Park in 1993 to recognize Joy’s commitment to promoting Indigenous cultures and education across Canada.
+By establishing the New Sun bursaries for Indigenous students, Joy is continuing her father’s tradition of supporting the further education of Indigenous peoples in universities across Canada.

 Eligibility: All Departments

-Criteria: Canadian or PR, OSAP requirements and financial need.
-Preference to students who can demonstrate a willingness to use their knowledge and skills to benefit First Nations, Inuit and/or Metis communities.
-Recipients must be First Nations/Inuit or Metis.
+Criteria: Canadian or permanent resident, OSAP requirements and financial need.
+Preference to students who can demonstrate a willingness to use their knowledge and skills to benefit First Nations, Inuit and/or Métis communities.
+Recipients must be First Nations, Inuit or Métis.

 Search “New Sun Graduate Bursaries” in the Internal Awards Database.

 2. Word Warrior Society Bursary